-Stripe is a leading payment processing platform that supports one-time transactions, subscription billing, and more.
-Meanwhile, Google BigQuery is a fully managed, serverless data warehouse that enables fast, scalable, real-time analytics.
+Stripe is one of the most popular payment platforms, offering flexible support for one-time purchases, recurring subscriptions, invoicing, and more.
+Meanwhile, Google BigQuery is a fully managed cloud data warehouse designed for fast, scalable, real-time analytics.

 What is Stripe?